-- Remove cover and then use a slotted spoon to remove the meat not a baking sheet and shred the pork.
-Serve as is or for those crispy edges I recommend brushing shredded meat with the liquid (approx ½ cup) from the pot then place under the broiler a few mintiest until the edges are nice and crisp.
+- Remove cover and then use a slotted spoon to remove the meat onto a baking sheet and shred the pork.
+Serve as is or for those crispy edges I recommend brushing shredded meat with the liquid (approx ½-1 cup of the sauce) from the pot then place under the broiler for 5-8 minutes until the edges are nice and crisp, tossing halfway through.

 For SLOW COOKER carnitas:

 - Toss everything in the slow cooker, and cook on low for 8 to 10 hours or on high for 6 to 8 hours, or until the pork is tender and falls apart then proceed as above.
 You may reduce the liquids (beer) by half as the pork creates a lot of liquid on its own especially in the slow cooker.